Planned Social Media vs Reactive: Which is best?

 Opening a dialogue with customers on such a public forum can seem a rather daunting prospect.
 However, a recent Twitter study found that 69% of people who tweet something negative about a business actually report feeling more positively after that business responds.

-These comments are particularly pertinent when considering that users whom brands directly engage with on Twitter are 44% more likely to share their experience, both online and off, and 30% more likely to recommend your brand to others.
+These comments are particularly pertinent when considering that users whom brands directly engage with on Twitter are 44% more likely to share their experience, both online and off, and 30% more likely to recommend your brand to others.71 Social Media Scheduling Tools for 2021 (with verified reviews)

 Realistically speaking, busy schedules as well as limited resources and manpower can deem an entirely conversational approach unsustainable.
 A consistent schedule of pre-written content, scheduled ahead of time, peppered with responsive posting could hold the answer.

-Informing potential customers of your business's products and services is a no-brainer as far as social media marketing is concerned, and a steady stream of evergreen, brand-based messaging should be a staple in your social media schedule.
+Informing potential customers of your business's products and services is a no-brainer as far as social media marketing is concerned, and a steady stream of evergreen, brand-based messaging should be a staple when looking at schedules and social media management tools.

 But more than simply a portal to direct users to your website, use your brand's social channels as a hub for all things 'you'.
 Promoting blog posts, links to your favourite articles and company updates...all of these tell a story about your brand - all of these posts can also be created any time you want.